LiveRamp/reslang/docs/reference.md

 The following modifiers can be placed after the attribute type to indicate optionality:

 - no modifier
-    - default is always required when included in a verb
+    - The default is that the attribute is always required when included in a verb
 - optional
-    - always optional when included in a verb
+    - Mark the attribute as always optional when included in a verb
 - optional-post, optional-put, optional-get
-    - optional when included in that specific verb, all others marked as required
+    - Mark the attribute as optional when included in that specific verb

 Note that attributes included in PATCH are *always* optional.